DOI-USGS/ISIS3/README.md

 7. Finally, setup the environment variables:

     ISIS requires several environment variables to be set in order to run correctly.
-    The variables include: ISISROOT, ISISDATA, and ISISTESTDATA.
+    The variables include: ISISROOT and ISISDATA.

     More information about the ISISDATA environment variable and the ISIS Data Area can be found [here]("#The-ISIS-Data-Area").